-Barren Island waters are substantially fresher than egg habitat preferences.
+South borrow waters are substantially fresher than egg habitat preferences.
 Therefore, the proposed action would have no effect on butterfish egg predators.

 Fish larvae feed on plankton generally produced over large areas.
-Accordingly, loss of open water habitat by conversion to rock structures, tidal wetlands, channels, and bird islands would likely have negligible effect on plankton in the Bay that butterfish larvae forage on.
-Additionally, fish larvae often are distributed over large areas and the loss of open water at Barren Island would likely have negligible impacts on organisms that prey on butterfish larvae.
+Fish larvae often are distributed over large areas and the temporary disruption to the open water of the South borrow area would likely have negligible impacts on organisms that prey on butterfish larvae.

-Butterfish adults appear to be only minimally present in Barren Island waters.
-Thus, project effects on their prey would be minimal to negligible.
-Because adult butterfish are minimally present in Barren Island waters, they are presumably minimally preyed upon by other species there.
+Butterfish adults appear to be only minimally present in the South borrow area waters.
+Thus, project effects on their prey such as worms would be minimal to negligible.
+The benthic community is expected to recover within 2 years following dredging.
+Because adult butterfish are minimally present in South borrow area waters, they are presumably minimally preyed upon by other species there.
 Accordingly, there would likely be negligible impacts to predators of butterfish.